abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this we use the `curr` node as pointer to iterate over the linked list.
-- In each iteration we, put the current node behind previous node untill there are no current nodes.
+- In each iteration we, put the current node behind previous node until there are no current nodes.
 In these following steps,
     - We record the node next to current node and keep it in `temp`.
     - Then we set the next of current to the previous recorded node.
     - And mark the current node previous for next iteration.